 In Turkey, a typical agency fee of 2% is charged.
 Be aware of companies who try to charge you a greater fee.
 Also, be aware of organizations that charge you less, even if it appears to be a good deal on paper.

 We will never charge you more than the 2% fee for our work and support in your property search at Property Anatolia.
 As a rule, agency fees are due at the time of signing your property purchase contract.

 The cost of miscellaneous paperwork and other permissions while purchasing property in Turkey is typically around 500 euros.

 When compared to other European countries such as Spain, Italy, and France, where you may expect to pay anywhere from 10% to 20% more in fees, the cost of buying a home in Turkey is very low.

 For many investors and people searching for holiday houses, retirement homes, or a life in the sun, owning a property in Turkey is an attractive alternative.

-The Foreign homebuyers in Turkey pay value-added tax (VAT) 1% on their first property purchasing.
-This is subject to the purchase being made in foreign currency and the property not being sold for at least a year.
-When purchasing property in Turkey, you will be excused from paying VAT.
+Foreign home buyers in Turkey pay value-added tax (VAT) of 1% on their first property purchase.
+This is subject to the purchase being made in a foreign currency and the property not being sold for at least a year.
+When purchasing property in Turkey, you will be exempt from paying VAT.

 After you’ve bought your new house, you’ll want to know how to manage and maintain it, as well as the charges and fees that come with it.
-Please read more on this article …enter.
+Please read more in this article… enter.